robjames/ender/README.md

 		There were 2 errors and 12 warnings while processing 2345 customers.

+Most notably, I use this on streams, where the end event is not necessarily called when you have finished processing the data asynchronously.

 ##Install

 Add as a dependency in your package.json file